timmens/random-grouping/README.rst

     $ conda install -c timmens randomgroups

-If you prefer to use pip you can install the latest version directly from GitHub;
+If you prefer to use pip you can install the latest version directly from GitHub.
-however note that you need to install ``numpy``, ``pandas`` and ``click`` manually which is done automatically when using conda.
-Once the dependencies are installed run:

 .. code-block:: bash